#GoBackModi is top Twitter trend again as PM set to address two rallies in Jharkhand

 "In 2014, you gave immense love to Modi ji.
 In 2019, you gave immense affection and blessings to Modi ji.
 Modi ji worked day and night for the development of Jharkhand.
 Modi ji is coming to the holy land of Palamu.
 When Modi ji is with Jharkhand then why think about someone else," tweeted Chief Minister Raghubar Das.

-In the 2014 state polls, the BJP had 42 seats.
-In the 2019 Lok Sabha polls, the BJP and its allies won 12 of the 14 seats.
+The BJP won 42 seats in the 2014 state polls while the saffron party and allies clinched 12 of the 14 seats in the 2019 Lok Sabha polls.

-Jharkhand Assembly elections will be held in five phases between November 30 and December 20, and the counting of votes will take place on December 23.
+The five phases poll in Jharkhand Assembly will be held between November 30 and December 20.
+The counting of votes will take place on December 23.

 In 2014 elections at Jharkhand, J&K parties collected funds to tune of Rs 159 crore

-Presently, the BJP is in power in the state, which has a large tribal population.
-An alliance of opposition parties, mainly the Congress and the Jharkhand Mukti Morcha, is making a determined bid to oust the BJP government.
+Raghubar Das-led BJP government is in power in the state, which has a large tribal population.
+The opposition alliance led by Congress and Jharkhand Mukti Morcha is making a determined bid to oust the BJP government.

-Raghubar Das is the first state chief minister to have completed the full term of five years in the state.
+Das is the first state chief minister to have completed the full term of five years in the state.

-The saffron party has asserted that it has provided a stable, clean and development-oriented government in Jharkhand, with the opposition claiming that the state's progress has stalled under its rule.
+The BJP has claimed that it has provided a stable, clean and development-oriented government in Jharkhand, with the opposition claiming that the state's progress has stalled under its rule.